puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-inpage-nav.md

 ## About this policy

-This policy gives you more time to identify and configure all of the authentication servers used by your Internet Explorer mode sites.
+This policy gives you time to identify and configure all of the authentication servers used by your IE mode sites.
 However, this policy will result in an inconsistent browsing experience, where some sites are rendered sometimes in Internet Explorer mode and at other times in Microsoft Edge mode, depending on whether or not the navigation to the site began from an Internet Explorer mode page.
 Any site that is not explicitly configured to open in a particular engine will be subject to this possible inconsistency.

 If you enable this policy, we recommend that you disable it once you have identified all the authentication servers and added them to the site list as neutral.
 This will ensure that your modern sites never inadvertently render in Internet Explorer mode.